 Well, after the snow melts.

 I’ve gotten a few questions about the fireplace screen.
-It’s from At Home, and it was WAY cheaper ($35) than any nice looking other fireplace screen I’ve found.
+It’s from At Home, and it was way cheaper than any nice looking other fireplace screen I’ve found.
+(I’d link to it, but I don’t see it on their website anymore.)

 I’m all about green and white in the kitchen, too, although that’s pretty typical in here.
 I have red bar stool cushions I use sometimes, but I brought out the green ones for St. Patrick’s Day, and I decided to leave them.
 It feels springy/summery.